WomenInTech-Cluj/hacktoberfest-2019/README.md

 ## Details & Registration

 Hacktoberfest is a recurring event organized by DigitalOcean, lasting for the entire month of October.
 Its main goal is to encourage open source contributions from both newbies and experimented people.
-If you submit 4 pull requests between October 1-31, you'll win a limited edition Hacktoberfest 2019 T-shirt.
+If you create 4 pull requests between October 1-31, you'll win a limited edition Hacktoberfest 2019 T-shirt.

 To join the official event, please follow these steps: https://hacktoberfest.digitalocean.com/start.